bet4a/d3wiki/Pie-Layout.md

 <a name="value" href="Pie-Layout#wiki-value">#</a> pie.<b>value</b>([<i>accessor</i>])

-Specifies how to extract a value from the associated data; *accessor* is a function which is invoked on each input value passed to [pie](Pie-Layout#wiki-_pie), equivalent to calling *values.map(accessor)* before computing the pie layout.
+Specifies how to extract a value from the associated data (e.g. sets the accessor function for the pie layout to use); *accessor* is a function which is invoked on each input value passed to [pie](Pie-Layout#wiki-_pie), equivalent to calling *values.map(accessor)* before computing the pie layout.
+The function is passed two arguments: the current datum and the current index.
 The default value function is the built-in [Number](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Number), which is similar to the identity function.
 If *accessor* is not specified, returns the current value accessor.

 <a name="sort" href="Pie-Layout#wiki-sort">#</a> pie.<b>sort</b>([<i>comparator</i>])